Salmon Cobb Salad ~ a twist on a classic main course salad that proves that salad can complete with tacos or pizza any night of the week!

 - red onion (not traditional but I think essential)

-- the dressing is a red wine and mustard vinaigrette, which is very close to the original Cobb salad dressing recipe.
+- the dressing ~ it’s a red wine and mustard vinaigrette, which is very close to the original Cobb salad dressing recipe

-They’re both similar main course salads topped with meats and cheese, but the Cobb specifically features the above mix of lettuces, avocado, and tomato.
+They’re both main course salads topped with meats and cheese, but the cobb specifically features the above mix of lettuces, avocado, and tomato.
 A chef salad will sometimes contain other meats like ham, turkey and roast beef, and is traditionally served with thousand island dressing.

 - Bring a pot of water to a boil.

-- Lower your eggs into the boiling water carefully.
+- Lower your room temperature eggs into the boiling water carefully.

 - Cook exactly 6 1/2 minutes, no more, no less, set your timer!